Pumpsie Green, 1st black player on Boston Red Sox, dies

 "It was heart-warming and nerve-wracking," he told reporters in 1997, when he returned to Boston to take part in ceremonies marking the 50th anniversary of Robinson's debut.
 "But I got lucky: I hit a triple off the left-center fence."

 Born in Boley, Oklahoma, he moved with his family to California at a young age and met his wife Marie Presley at Contra Costa Junior College.
-He made his professional baseball debut at 19 years old for the Oakland Oaks of the Pacific Coast League and was named the California League's Most Valuable Player in 1955.
+He made his professional baseball debut at 19 years old for the Oakland Oaks of the Pacific Coast League and was the California League's Most Valuable Player in 1955.

-The Red Sox purchased his contract, and he attended his first spring training with the club in '56.
+The Red Sox purchased his contract and he attended his first spring training with the club in '56.
 He was added to the club's 40-man roster in September of 1958.

 Green didn't have the talent of Hall of Famers like Robinson and Larry Doby, who was the first black player in the American League.
 The Red Sox infielder reached the majors as a role player, just once playing more than 88 games, and never hitting more than six homers or batting better than .278.